States That Tax Social Security Benefits in 2024

 Not all retirees who live in states that tax Social Security benefits have to pay state income taxes.
 Will your benefits be taxed?

-It’s becoming less common for states to tax Social Security benefits, but eight states still do (down from eleven last year).
+It’s becoming less common for states to tax Social Security benefits, but nine states still do (down from eleven last year).
 However, the tax treatment of Social Security retirement income can vary drastically from state to state.
 That’s mainly because many of these states won’t tax your Social Security if you meet specific income guidelines, and some states have more generous guidelines than others.

 Colorado